jonbho/nicl/README.md

 as an event-driven framework that doesn't in principle allow you to write sequential code interacting with the users. **Nicl** adds support for sequential interactive code running inside Node.js.

-Many IDEs only understad "browser JavaScript" and "Node.js JavaScript".
+Many IDEs only understand "browser JavaScript" and "Node.js JavaScript".
 If you want to benefit from their advantages foro your JavaScript project (autocompletion, debugging, etc...), your project had better be one of those two.